Judy Garland Fun Features

 Did You Know?

-… that Judy got her start in the early 30's as part of a vaudeville act with her two sisters Mary Jane and Virginia.
+... that Judy Garland got her start in the early 30's as part of a vaudeville act with her two sisters Mary Jane and Virginia.
 The girls were billed under the name The Gumm Sisters Kiddie Act.
-Judy's early life was dominated by her mothers relentless pursuit of fame for her daughters - the woman is often compared to Rose in the movie Gypsy.
+Judy Garland's early life was dominated by her mother's relentless pursuit of fame for her daughters - the woman is often compared to Rose in the movie Gypsy.
+Here is a rare treat, The Gumm Sisters performing "That's the Good Old Sunny South" in 1929 when Judy was only seven years old (she's the littlest one in the clip.
+Enjoy ...

-… that early on in her career, when MGM wasn't quite sure what to make of the talented teenager - they put her in a string of musicals with fellow song and dance teen Mickey Rooney.
+... that early on in Judy Garland's career, when MGM wasn't quite sure what to make of the talented teenager - they put her in a string of musicals with fellow song and dance teen Mickey Rooney.
 Mickey and Judy would make ten movies together - most of them with the same "Let's put on a show!" plotline.
-See them sing and dance their hearts out in Andy Hardy Meets a Debutante, Babe is Arms, Babes on Broadway, Girl Crazy, Life Begins for Andy Hardy, Love Finds Andy Hardy, Strike Up the Band, Thoroughbreds Don't Cry, Thousands Cheer and Words and Music.
+See them sing and dance their hearts out in Andy Hardy Meets a Debutante, Babes in Arms (pictured here), Babes on Broadway, Girl Crazy, Life Begins for Andy Hardy, Love Finds Andy Hardy, Strike Up the Band, Thoroughbreds Don't Cry, Thousands Cheer and Words and Music.
+Here is a clip of an Mickey Rooney interview where he talks about working with Judy Garland during those early days:

-… that Judy was married five times - one of her husbands was director Vincente Minnelli.
-The two talented moviemakers collaborated on some of Judy's best musicals (Meet Me in St. Louis, The Pirate, Til the Clouds Roll By and Ziegfeld Follies) and a very talented singer/actress daughter, Liza Minnelli.
+... that Judy was married five times - one of her husbands was director Vincente Minnelli.
+The two talented moviemakers collaborated on some of Judy's best musicals (Meet Me in St. Louis (pictured here), The Pirate, Till the Clouds Roll By and Ziegfeld Follies) and a very talented singer/actress daughter, Liza Minnelli.

-… that both of Judy's daughters Liza Minnelli and Lorna Luft have inherited their mother's golden vocal cords and are talented musical performers in their own right.
-Explore the The Music of Liza Minnelli.
+... that both of Judy Garland's daughters Liza Minnelli and Lorna Luft have inherited their mother's golden vocal cords and are talented musical performers in their own right.
+Don't miss our Spotlight on Liza Minnelli.

 On Location